 The business case for equality and diversity in the workplace is compelling and goes far beyond the common misconception that it is simply about fairness.
-In this blog post, diversity and inclusion expert Joanna Abeyie explains how a lack of diversity can present operational risks to businesses in ways that may not seem immediately obvious.
+In this blog post, diversity and inclusion expert (and 2019 MBE) Joanna Abeyie explains how a lack of diversity can present operational risks to businesses in ways that may not seem immediately obvious.

 This blog post features content from our ebook ‘Diversity & Inclusion: How to mitigate the invisible business risk’, available to download now.
 The ebook highlights business risks and offers practical suggestions and expert insight on how to build a diverse and inclusive working culture.

 Think of equality and diversity in the workplace and it conjures up images of HR issues that centre around fairness and equal opportunities.